PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Preliminaries

 where $\tilde{s}^{(n)}$ are samples with top residuals generated from the Gaussian distribution estimated in the previous iteration.
 Correct residual distribution approximation can increase the probability of the samples falling into high-residual regions.
-But choosing a proper distribution in prior is difficult.
-SAIS assumes that the distribution is a Gaussian distribution or a mixture of Gaussians and is suitable for use on regions that are shaped like ellipses or collections of ellipses.
+However, selecting a suitable distribution in prior can be challenging.
+SAIS assumes that the distribution follows a Gaussian distribution or a mixture of Gaussians, making it suitable for high-residual regions that are shaped like ellipses or collections of ellipses.

+One notable extension of FI-PINN, incorporating an annealing re-sampling technique and subset simulation for failure probability approximation, was subsequently developed in \cite{GTYZ23} and termed \textit{FIPINN-R}.
+This enhanced approach maintains a fixed number of collocation points throughout training, strategically composed of both uniformly sampled points and samples drawn from an estimated failure distribution.
+As training progresses, FIPINN-R dynamically adjusts the sampling strategy by progressively reducing the proportion of points drawn from the failure distribution.
+The method employs subset simulation with Metropolis-Hastings sampling to estimate the failure distribution, offering a more accurate representation compared to conventional Gaussian distribution assumptions.

-\textit{Sample refinement:} An alternative approach to position samples in high-residual regions is directly moving samples towards high-residual.
+\textit{Sample refinement:} An alternative approach to placing samples in high-residual regions is to directly move samples towards regions of high-residual.
 One of the representative methods is RAR \cite{LMMK21}.
 RAR selects samples with the top-$N$ residuals from a larger sample set generated by uniform sampling, i.e.,

 where $K>1$ and $\tilde{s}^{(m)}\sim \mathcal{U}[\Omega]$.
 Sample refinement should find high-residual regions or directions towards high-residual regions accurately and efficiently.
 However this search is often effected by the volume of the region and the dimensions of the problem domain.
-RAR selects high-residual samples from i.i.d. samples such that there will be less samples fall into the high-residual region if the volume of region decrease.
-By the large deviations theory, the number of candidate i.i.d. sample has to be exponentially increase to maintain the same probability.
+RAR selects high-residual samples from i.i.d. samples, resulting in fewer samples falling into the high-residual region if the volume of the region decreases.
+By the large deviations theory, the number of candidate i.i.d. samples has to exponentially increase to maintain the same probability.